Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Outlook and further questions

-Although, some results exist (e.g. \cite{LocalizationinOpenQuantumSystems, frohlich2016quantum}), it is not clear what the effects of a random potential in an open quantum system are.
+Although, some results exist \cite{LocalizationinOpenQuantumSystems, frohlich2016quantum, klausen2025decoherence}, determining the effects of disorder in an open quantum system are is still an open problem.
 In addition, there has recently been interest in random Lindblad systems from the point of view of random matrix theory \cite{PhysRevLett.123.140403, CanRMT}.
-Our methods are however more along the lines of random operator theory \cite{Aizenman2015RandomOD}.
-Different methods that were also more random operator theoretic were pioneered in \cite{frohlich2016quantum}.

-To study the spectrum of our random Lindbladians we use the following Lindbladian version of the Kunz--Soulliard Theorem from \cite{kunz1980spectre} generalised in \cite{kirsch1982spectrum}.
-We first need a bit of notation.
-Recall from Section \ref{inf_tech} that we say that a (super)-operator $\Li \in \mathcal{B}( \HS( \Hi)) $ is \emph{translationally covariant} if for all $\rho \in \HS( \Hi)$